Skip to content

 Currently, Hybridly auto-imports the following:

-• Headless UI components, if the package is installed
+• Headless UI and Radix components, if the corresponding packages are installed

 • All components specified by your current architecture